Portugal D7 Visa: Retirement Visa Guide for June 2026

 This income can come from various sources, such as:

-Additionally, you must provide Portuguese bank statements showing a minimum balance equal to one year’s minimum wage during your two-year application period.
+Additionally, you must provide Portuguese bank statements.
+This must show a minimum balance equal to one year’s minimum wage during your two-year application period.
 This amount is calculated as €920.00 x 12 months.

 This balance increases if you have family members: